Filming an Artist Residency – Being Creative with The Voice of the Child Project 2017

 Filming artist residencies like Voice of the Child is central to my work as a documentary filmmaker.
 These projects allow me to document the subtleties of creative process and socially engaged practice — capturing how artists build relationships, adapt their methods, and co-create meaning with communities.
 They are slow, reflective, and often deeply moving — and the films that result are valuable records of both artistic intent and lived experience.

 Voice of the Child is a testament to the power of art in educational settings.
 It shows how thoughtful artist residencies can amplify young voices, foster emotional intelligence, and support creative expression in ways that traditional school structures often overlook.
+And for me, as a filmmaker, it was a chance to witness how small acts of creativity — shared, nurtured, and documented — can leave a lasting impression on everyone involved.

 🎥 Explore more artist residency films and artist portrait documentaries: